euroscipy/euroscipy_proceedings/papers/fabrice_salvaire/fabrice_salvaire.rst

 All these uncertainties could be studied using fluorescent beads with an appropriate density on the cover slip and an image registration algorithm.

-The third dimension of a specimen could be accessed using the vertical focus axis of the microscope so as to perform a so called *z-stack* of images that enlarge the depth of field virtually and thus improve the focus accuracy.
+The third dimension of a specimen could be observed using the vertical focus axis of the microscope so as to perform a so called *z-stack* of images that enlarge the depth of field virtually and thus improve the focus accuracy.

 Virtual Slide Format and Storage
 --------------------------------

-We can now defines the data structure of an acquisition so called later a *virtual slide*.
+We can now define the data structure of an acquisition so called later a *virtual slide*.
 A virtual slide is made of a mosaic of fields of view and a set of attributes that constitute the so called *slide header*.
 Examples of attributes are a slide identifier, a date of acquisition or an assay type.